deniskovalchuk/libftp/README.md

 The transfer mode determines how the data connection is established.

-- In **active mode**, the client uses the control connection to send the server the IP address and port number on which the client accepts incoming data connections.
-The server then uses this information to open a data connection.
+- **Active mode:** The client uses the control connection to send the server its own IP address and a port number where it will accept incoming data connections.
+The server uses this information to initiate and open a data connection to the client.
-- In **passive mode**, the client uses the control connection to request from the server the IP address and port number on which the server accepts incoming data connections.
-The client then uses this information to open a data connection.
-This mode can be used in situations where the client cannot accept incoming connections (firewall, NAT).
+- **Passive mode:** The client uses the control connection to request the server's IP address and a port number where the server will accept incoming data connections.
+The client then uses this information to initiate and open a data connection to the server.
+This mode is useful in scenarios where the client is unable to accept incoming connections, such as when operating behind a firewall or NAT.

 ### Transfer Types